Camino de Santiago

 The past eight months have involved many conversations about gear and what we need to bring along to make our journey comfortable without carrying too much weight.

 Picking the perfect shoe has been a bit difficult.
-I really like my Oboz hiking shoes, but I still get hot spots after walking six miles.
-That is even with a wool sock and liner.
+I really like my Oboz hiking shoes, but I still get hot spots after walking six miles, even with a wool sock and liner.
 My Oboz will be great in the rain or on muddy terrain.
 I hiked in the snow with them this past winter and my feet stayed dry the entire time!
 I have also purchased a pair of Hoka One One’s.
 They have been excellent so far, no blisters or hot spots, even hiking thirteen miles!
 The only issue I have with the Hoka, is they won’t do well in wet conditions.
 This all leads me to most likely bringing two pairs of shoes on my Camino.

 Scott has done well picking out his hiking shoes.
 He has the Hoka One One and loves them.
 He will buy a new pair just before we leave since we will be putting so many miles on them this summer.
 He may purchase a pair of hiking sandals in case of rain.